Threefold repetition: History of the rule

+and now instead of taking the sixfold repetition draw with 27...Bd6 28.N5e4 Bc7, Paris diverged with 27...Bd3 and went on to lose the game.

 The first use of such a rule was in a tournament in London in 1883, but was stated vaguely: "... if a series of moves be repeated three times the opponent can claim a draw."
 The rules for the first official World Chess Championship 1886 match between Wilhelm Steinitz and Johannes Zukertort stated: "... if both players repeat the same series of moves six times in succession, then either player may claim a draw."
 In two of the games the same position was repeated three times.
 The rule was modified soon afterward to be based on positions instead of moves, and for three repetitions.
 Draws by this method used to be uncommon.

 The first edition of the FIDE rule from 1928 already defines the threefold repetition rule without considering castling and en passant capture rights.
 To additionally consider castling and en passant capture rights was implicitly introduced in 1975 and explicitly worded in 1985.
 Prior to that, a 1964 FIDE interpretation established the same.